DonghaoWu/WebDev-tools-demo/React+Redux+webpack/React-Readme.md

     $ npm install
     ```

-- Keep your project up to date and secure
-    - `update all dependencies and fix vulnerabilities`
+- Keep your project up to date and secure, `update all dependencies and fix vulnerabilities`

     ```bash
     $ npm audit fix